astoilkov/use-local-storage-state/readme.md

 ## Why

-- Actively maintained for the past 2 years — see [Contributions](https://github.com/astoilkov/use-local-storage-state/graphs/contributors) page
+- Actively maintained for the past 2 years — see [contributions](https://github.com/astoilkov/use-local-storage-state/graphs/contributors) page.
-- SSR support with handling of [hydration mismatches](https://github.com/astoilkov/use-local-storage-state/issues/23)
+- SSR support with handling of [hydration mismatches](https://github.com/astoilkov/use-local-storage-state/issues/23).
 - In-memory fallback when `localStorage` throws an error and can't store the data.
-Provides a `isPersistent` API to let you notify the user their data isn't currently being stored
+Provides a `isPersistent` API to let you notify the user their data isn't currently being stored.
-- Handles the `Window` [`storage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) event and updates changes across browser tabs, windows, and iframe's
+- Handles the `Window` [`storage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) event and updates changes across browser tabs, windows, and iframe's.
-- Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles)
+- Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles).

 ## Usage